max-kuk/max-kuk.github.io/content/homepage/about.md

 ## About Me

 Salut!
 I&#39;m Maksim Kukushkin, a graduated from <a href="https://uni-leipzig.de/en/">Leipzig University</a>.
-I am delighted to be working as a Research Assistant in the Machine Learning Group at the Neuromorphic Information Processing Department, Leipzig University.
-My primary focus is on analyzing hyperspectral data and developing algorithms for the classification of various seed species.
+I am delighted to be working as a Research Assistant in the Machine Learning Group at the Neuromorphic Information Processing Department of Leipzig University.
+Currently, I am working on analyzing hyperspectral data and developing algorithms for classification of various seed species.

 ## Research Interests